Gaket/OhMyEvent/presentation-basics.md

 ---

+#[fit] Model View Intent

+---

 > Model is responsible for representing state, structure, and behaviour of the user’s mental model.

 ---

 > A View presents information that it retrieves from one or more model objects.

----

-> Let the View register with the Model as being a dependent of the Model, and let the Model send appropriate messages to its dependents whenever it changes.
--- Trygve Reenskaug in 1979 as a part of MVC architecture.
+>-- Trygve Reenskaug in 1979 as a part of MVC architecture.

 ^ Loosely speaking, the original explanation specifies Model as an entity which tells View what to display on the screen.
 If Model changes, View gets notified about the change, and it will render the change on the screen.